TheInformationLab/tableau-tools/tableau-server-pdf-downloader/README.md

 This script aims to offer a replacement for that missing functionality until Tableau developers build the option into the REST API.

+## Usage

+The script requires a number of input variables, which can be provided interactively at runtime, or in a JSON file, as described below.
+To choose between these two options, specify one of the following arguments when running the script:

+Use the argument '-f (filename)' to provide a JSON file as input If using a file, see the config-example.json file for an example of the required format.

+Use the argument '-q' to be prompted with questions.
+If running interactively, you will be prompted at the command line to input all the variables.

 ## Authentication

 The script accepts authentication with both username/password or personal access token.
 Specify either 'password', or 'token' as your auth_method in the prompts or configuration file, including the relevant values as described below.